dieterjava/java-spring-mysql-docker/README.md

 ## Database

-Navigate to the `database` directory and follow the instructions in the `README.md` file to build the MySQL image and run it by hand.

-Follow these steps to build and run it using the `docker-compose` command.
+Follow these steps to build and run MySQL using the `docker-compose` command.

 1. Build the `database` image: